cri-o/cri-o/docs/crio.8.md

 **crio.conf** (`/etc/crio/crio.conf`)
   `cri-o` configuration file for all of the available command-line options for the crio(8) program, but in a TOML format that can be more easily modified and versioned.

-**hook JSON** (`/etc/containers/oci/hooks.d/*.json`, `/usr/share/containers/oci/hooks.d/*.json`)

-  Each `*.json` file in `/etc/containers/oci/hooks.d` and `/usr/share/containers/oci/hooks.d` configures a hook for CRI-O containers, with `/etc/containers/oci/hooks.d` having higher precedence.  `crio(8)` monitors the hook directories for changes, so there is no need to restart the server after adjusting the hook configuration.
-For more details on the syntax of the JSON files and the semantics of hook injection, see `oci-hooks(5)`.

-  CRI-O currently supports both the 1.0.0 and 0.1.0 hook schemas, although the 0.1.0 schema is deprecated.

-  For the annotation conditions, CRI-O uses the Kubernetes annotations, which are a subset of the annotations passed to the OCI runtime.
-For example, io.kubernetes.cri-o.Volumes is part of the OCI runtime configuration annotations, but it is not part of the Kubernetes annotations being matched for hooks.

-  For the bind-mount conditions, only mounts explicitly requested by Kubernetes configuration are considered.
-Bind mounts that CRI-O inserts by default (e.g. `/dev/shm`) are not considered.

 **policy.json** (`/etc/containers/policy.json`)
   Signature verification policy files are used to specify policy, e.g. trusted keys, applicable when deciding whether to accept an image, or individual signatures of that image, as valid.